-The Learning Profile shows one row for each Essential Element in that subject.
-For every Essential Element, there are skills at three linkage levels in science: Initial, Precursor and Target.
+The Learning Profile shows one row for each Essential Element in science.
+For every Essential Element, there are skills at three linkage levels: Initial, Precursor and Target.
 These levels are shown in columns on the Learning Profile.
 The Target level represents the grade-level expectation for students with the most significant cognitive disabilities.